Terms of reference

 - Promote understanding within the University and the broader community of the ethical issues raised by research, teaching and related academic activities;

-- Report, and provide advice, to Research Committee on ethical matters related to research and teaching involving animals; and
+- Report, and provide advice, to the Deputy Vice-Chancellor (Research and Innovation) and the Research Committee on ethical matters related to research and teaching involving animals; and

-- Inform and work with the Research Committee to ensure the adoption of, and compliance with, appropriate codes of practice for the conduct of research involving animals.
+- Inform and work with the Deputy Vice-Chancellor (Research and Innovation) and the Research Committee to ensure the adoption of, and compliance with, appropriate codes of practice for the conduct of research involving animals.